espressif/vscode-esp-idf-extension/README.md

         </tr>
         <tr>
             <td>Select OpenOCD Board Configuration</td>
-            <td>Select the openOCD configuration files that match your Espressif device target.
+            <td>Select the OpenOCD configuration files that match your Espressif device target.
 For example if you are using DevKitC or ESP-Wrover-Kit.
 This is necessary for flashing with JTAG or debugging your device.</td>
             <td></td>
             <td></td>
         </tr>